 What is the history of the VA Home Loan Program?

-- As a reward for those who serve our country, the VA Home Loan Program was established in 1944 as part of the GI Bill (also known as the Servicemen’s Readjustment Act), and allows Veterans to purchase or refinance a home with greater ease and with exceptional benefits.
+- As a reward for those who serve our country, the VA Home Loan Program was established in 1944 as part of the GI Bill (also known as the Servicemen’s Readjustment Act).
+This allows Veterans to purchase or refinance a home with greater ease and with exceptional benefits.